 Pricing.

-- Free plan includes unlimited one-on-one calls and group calls of up to 40 minutes.
+- The free plan includes unlimited one-on-one calls and group calls lasting up to 40 minutes.

 - Paid plans starting at $14.99/month.